theupdateframework/taps/tap15.md

 previous delegations.

-When a delegation contains this field, it represents delegations to 2^BIT_LENGTH bins that use the included keyids and threshold.
+When a delegation contains this field, it represents delegations to 2^BIT_LENGTH bins which all use the specified keyids and threshold.
 All succinct hashed bin delegations will be non-terminating.
 If a user would like succinct delegations to be terminating, they may add the terminating flag in either the parent delegation or in the individual bins.